nalgeon/tryxinyminutes/try/go/index.md

 >     )
 >
 >     func main() {
->	     // statements visible in a code snippet live here
+>	     // statements visible in a code snippet typically live here
 >     }

 Functions have parameters in parentheses.